 By plotting out the various touchpoints in a customer's journey with your brand, you can highlight problematic or inefficient processes that might lead to drop-offs or complaints.
 It can also help you to refine and enhance your products and services.

 Every business has a churn rate – the rate at which customers stop doing business with your brand.
-Customer journey mapping can offer insight into where and why your customers might encounter problems or frustrations.
+A user journey analysis can offer insight into where and why your customers might encounter problems or frustrations.
 By compiling your customers' experiences, you can identify areas of concern and plan to improve them.

 Mapping out the customer journey will provide a clear indication of the touchpoints and experiences that lead up to the point of conversion.
 By matching your prospects' needs to how they're fulfilled in the moments before conversion, it becomes easier to exceed their expectations and deliver experiences that convert to sales.

-Our survey of 2,000 UK shoppers found that businesses must listen, learn, and engage consumers at every customer journey stage.
+Our survey of 2,000 UK shoppers found that businesses must listen, learn, and engage consumers at every customer journey stage - your customer journey analysis will ensure you're able to meet their needs more effectively.

 Follow our four-step guide to learn how to create a customer journey map.